Prathmesh-D/AESFXEncrypt-JavaFX-AES-Encryption-Decryption-Tool/README.md

 ### ✅ Add JavaFX SDK JARs

 1. Open your project in VS Code.
-2. In the Explorer, under "Java Projects", right-click Referenced Libraries.
-2. Select Add JARs → navigate to /path/to/javafx-sdk/lib → select all .jar files.
+2. Go to the "Java Projects" section in the Explorer panel.
+3. Right-click "Referenced Libraries".
+4. Select "Add JARs", then navigate to your local JavaFX SDK directory, typically:
+<p>E:/javafx-sdk-21.0.2/lib/</p>

+5. Select all .jar files and click OK.

+This step ensures your project recognizes the JavaFX classes at both compile-time and run-time.

 ### ✅ Configure settings.json